 Our 22,600 engineers, scientists, software developers, technologists, and consultants live to solve problems that matter.
 We’re proud of the diversity throughout our organization, from our most junior ranks to our board of directors and leadership team.

-Betty Thompson is Booz Allen's chief personnel officer and a member of our firm’s leadership team.
-Comprised of Booz Allen’s most senior partners, our leadership team sets our strategic direction.
+Betty Thompson is Booz Allen's chief personnel officer and a member of our firm’s Leadership Team.

 Betty joined the firm in 2008, bringing more than 20 years of experience directing human capital strategy and human resource functions for large corporations.
 As the head of our people services, Betty ensures that we have the best-in-class talent to solve our clients’ evolving needs.
 She is also instrumental in a creating a world-class employment experience for all of our staff.